 Framaroot crash or freeze, in this case relaunch Framaroot a second time and select the same action and exploit

-Once we are sure of what device we have and exp* we are going to use, lets download and install the Framaroot application.
+Once we are sure of which device we have and which experience we are going to use, let’s download and install the Framaroot application.

-Then download the Framaroot applicaton from here, android might say this type of file is harmfull to your device, ignore that.
-Press on the APK you just downloaded, press install and let it install, once done press on open.
+Then, download the Framaroot application from here.
+Android might suggest that this type of file is harmful to your device, but ignore that.
+Press on the APK you just downloaded, then press ‘install’ and allow it to complete the installation.
+Once done, press ‘open’.

-After opening select SuperSU, You will see some exp* character, choose exp* (which you found to be compatible with your phone from the list of compatible devices) to initiate rooting.
-Once done, you should see a pop up window asking you to reboot your device, reboot it and you will now be rooted with root access.
+After selecting SuperSU, you will see some unfamiliar characters; choose the one that is compatible with your phone from the list of compatible devices to initiate rooting.
+Once done, a pop-up window will appear, asking you to reboot your device.
+Reboot it and you will be rooted with root access.

 Some known errors